YellowJacketLinux/yjl-sysusers/YJL-Notes.md

 but had some bad results, such as specifyung RPM as a package manager.

-That being said, much of what it did produce can be seen as ‘good practices’ that distributions should adhere to unless there is a reason to (e.g. no distribution should be compelled to support installation of third-party packages via RPM when plain old `tar` has been used for that in Un-x for decades).
+That being said, much of what it did produce can be seen as ‘good practices’ that distributions should adhere to unless there is a reason not to (e.g. no distribution should be compelled to support installation of third-party packages via RPM when plain old `tar` has been used for that in Un-x for decades).